-Now on to the frosting, I think it just may be my new “go to” cream cheese frosting.
+Now on to the frosting.
+I think it just may be my new “go to” cream cheese frosting.
 What makes this frosting extra special is the addition of a little cool whip.
 LOVE IT!
-You still get that yummy delicious cream cheese flavor, but the cool whip adds a nice lightness to the frosting.
+As a result, you still get that yummy delicious cream cheese flavor, but the cool whip adds a nice lightness to the frosting.
 You get a winning combination when you put the cake and the frosting together.
-I will definitely be making these often.
-I did encounter one problem, I didn’t have enough frosting to top all my cupcakes cause I like to pile it on high.
-Next time I’ll probably make 1 1/2 recipes of frosting in order to have plenty.
-However, my son didn’t mind the plain ones because it likes cake without the frosting.
+I make these often.y are one of my favorite cucpakes ever!

-I also used my new “Best Ever Cupcake Icing Kit” that I recently got from Bake It Pretty.
+I used my “Best Ever Cupcake Icing Kit” that I purchased from Bake It Pretty.
 Their jumbo tips are WAY bigger than the usual cake decorating tips.
 Their kit make decorating these cupcakes easy and beautiful.
 I used the close star tip.
 The kit is well worth the investment if you love to make cupcakes like I do.
 Your cupcakes will look professional.

 So celebrate Valentines by giving your loved ones a little sweet treat and if red velvet cupcakes aren’t your thing here are a few more sweet treat ideas that would also work great for Valentine’s Day.

-Perfect Cake Mix Cupcakes topped with Strawberry Jam Butter Cream – I made these last year for Valentine’s Day.
-The bring together the great tastes of chocolate and strawberry.
+- Perfect Cake Mix Cupcakes topped with Strawberry Jam Butter Cream– I made these oneyear for Valentine’s Day.
+They bring together the great tastes of chocolate and strawberry.
 You could even finish them of with a chocolate dipped strawberry on top.
 These screams Valentine’s Day.